iauns/cpm/README.md

 How do I cache modules?
 -----------------------

-CPM supports this feature by setting the `CPM_MODULE_CACHE_DIR` CMake variable to a common directory, such as `~/.cpm_cache`.
+CPM supports this by setting the `CPM_MODULE_CACHE_DIR` CMake variable to a common directory, such as `~/.cpm_cache`.
 When building a project with this variable, a search will be performed in `CPM_MODULE_CACHE_DIR` for all modules that don't already exist in your project's build directory.
 If the module is not found in the cache directory, CPM will download the module into the cache directory.
 This is useful if you find yourself with no or limited internet access from time to time as your cache directory will be searched before attempting to download the repository from the internet.

 Here's a quick example of using this variable from the command line: